On 1 April 2019, the Government's Private Health Insurance Reforms will come into effect for all private health insurers in Australia.

 - 100% Ambulance cover for emergency & clinically required transport or on the spot treatment*

-- We intend to continue offering just the one level of gold standard hospital product, because it enables us to provide all our members with the best possible value for money and ultimate peace of mind – now and into the future.
+- We intend to continue offering just the one level of hospital cover - Gold - because it enables us to provide all our members with the best possible value for money and ultimate peace of mind – now and into the future.

 - While insurers have until 2020 to adopt the Gold, Silver, Bronze & Basic tiers for all products, we’ll be embracing the new system from the get-go on 1 April 2019 because we welcome the opportunity to remove some of the complexity for consumers.

-- Adoption of the new system includes the renaming Top Hospital, Platinum Health and Platinum Plus to Gold Hospital, Gold Combined and Gold Combined X respectively.
-These new names will become active from 1 April 2019, but rest assured, the change will effectively be in name only in that we are not moving members from their existing policy to a completely new one.
+- Adoption of the new system includes the renaming Gold Hospital, Gold Combined and Platinum Plus to Gold Hospital, Gold Combined and Gold Combined X respectively.
+These new names will become active by 1 April 2019, but rest assured, the change will effectively be in name only in that we are not moving members from their existing policy to a completely new one.

 - In terms of changes to Extras benefits, it’s important to note that some natural therapy treatments will no longer qualify for health insurance benefits due to the Reforms.
 For our Extras cover in particular, there are 4 services that we have historically paid benefits towards which will be removed from 1 April 2019.
 They are - naturopathy (which will be removed as an extras category in its own right), as well as aromatherapy, Western herbal medicine, and homeopathy (which will be taken out of our ‘Complementary Therapies’ benefit category).